Abqaiq

 Abqaiq (بقيق) is a city in the Eastern Province of Saudi Arabia, located in the desert 60 km southwest of the Dhahran-Dammam-Khobar metropolitan area, and north of the Rub' al-Khali, the second largest sand desert in the world also known as the "Empty Quarter".

 Notably, it is home to a residential community for Saudi Aramco employees and their families.
 The Abqaiq Saudi Aramco residential community had a population of approximately 1,500 in 2012.
-Though, the inclusion of the population outside the Saudi Aramco community brings this number closer to 45,000 (2022 census).
+Inclusion of the population outside the Saudi Aramco community brings this number closer to 45,000 (2022 census).

-Abqaiq has been organizing a Safari Festival since 2017.
-The 10-days festival aims at presenting the Arab and desert heritage by presenting different shows.
+Abqaiq has organized a Safari Festival since 2017.
+The 10-day festival aims at presenting the Arab and desert heritage by presenting different shows.

 History

 Abqaiq's rapid development and growth followed the discovery of the Abqaiq oil field in 1940 by Saudi Aramco.